██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 // OBSERVER BIO

 I'm an astrophotographer based in Perth, Western Australia — imaging from a Bortle 8/9 backyard in the suburbs, which means I rely entirely on narrowband filtering to cut through the light pollution and pull faint deep sky objects out of the glow.
 The southern hemisphere is an extraordinary place to do this work.
-Objects that northern hemisphere imagers can barely glimpse are directly overhead for me — the Carina Nebula, the Centaurus complex, the Ara region — all rising high and offering long capture windows that produce the kind of detail you see in this collection.
+Objects that northern hemisphere imagers can barely glimpse are directly overhead for me — the Carina Nebula, the Centaurus complex, the Ara region — all rising high and offering long capture windows that produce the kind of images you see in this collection.

 // EQUIPMENT MANIFEST

-MOUNT Skywatcher EQ6-R Pro
+MOUNT EQ6-R Pro

-PAYLOAD20 kg TRACKINGDual-axis stepper GOTOSynScan 42,000+ objects PERIODIC ERR±5 arcsec (PPEC corrected) COMMSUSB / Wi-Fi / ST-4 WEIGHT10.4 kg (head only)
+PAYLOAD20 kg TRACKINGDual-axis stepper GOTO42,000+ objects PERIODIC ERR±5" PPEC COMMSUSB / Wi-Fi / ST-4

-TELESCOPE Skywatcher ED80
+TELESCOPE ED80 Refractor

-IMAGING CAMERA ZWO ASI533MC-Pro
+IMAGING CAM ASI533MC-Pro

-GUIDE CAMERA ZWO ASI120MC
+GUIDE CAM ASI120MC

-FILTER 1 Optolong L-Ultimate 2"
+FILTER — 3nm L-Ultimate 2"

-FILTER 2 Optolong L-Synergy 2"
+FILTER — 7nm L-Synergy 2"

 SKY CONDITIONS Bortle 8/9 — Perth Suburban